 6 January, Epiphany

 8 December, Immaculate Conception

 Italy has an abundance of festivals celebrating all sorts of things, from religion to food and art.
 Many Italian festivals are based on historical events and can include processions with people dressed in period costumes, contests between neighbourhoods of the town, flag-throwers, food, and fireworks.
 Summer is the height of the festival season, as you travel in Italy, look for posters advertising a festa or sagra.
 Here is but a small selection of the most important and interesting events.

-Verona Opera Festival: Each summer in late June to early September, Verona’s Roman amphitheater opens its doors for a series of classical performances.
+- Verona Opera Festival: Each summer in late June to early September, Verona’s Roman amphitheatre opens its doors for a series of classical performances.
 The famous venue, unchanged for thousands of years, is one of the best places to see live music in Italy.

 BEST TIME TO VISIT ITALY

 While you can visit Italy all year round, it’s worth knowing what to expect in each season, especially if you need a particular climate for your travels or if you’re planning on hitting all the top tourist attractions but want to avoid the crowds.
 Italy's best travel months are May, June, September, and October.
 Unfortunately, they're also the busiest and most expensive time to visit.
 Crowds aside, these months combine the convenience of peak season with pleasant weather.

 The heat in July and August can be grueling, particularly in the south, where temperatures regularly exceeded 30°C. August is also when many Italians take their summer vacations and the big cities tend to be quiet this time, but beach and mountain resorts are jam-packed.
 You can also expect the scene in the major historic cities – Rome, Florence, Venice – to be slightly artificial, as the only people around will be fellow tourists.

 April & May - Perfect spring weather; ideal for exploring vibrant cities and blooming countryside.